MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 05/19/2020
-ms.topic: overview
+ms.topic: how-to
 ms.service: terminal
 ---

 # Global settings in the Windows Terminal

 The properties listed below affect the entire window, regardless of the profile settings.
+These should be placed at the root of your settings.json file.

 ## Default profile

-Sets the default profile which opens by typing `ctrl+shift+t` or by clicking the '+' icon.
+Sets the default profile that opens by typing `ctrl+shift+t`, typing the key binding assigned to `newTab`, or clicking the '+' icon.

 **Property name:** `defaultProfile`